Chen (state)

-Chen (陈 (陳, Chén)) was a state founded by the Duke Hu of Chen during the Zhou dynasty of ancient China.
+Chen (陈 (陳, Chén)) was a state founded by Duke Hu of Chen during the Zhou dynasty of ancient China.
 It existed from c.
 1045 BC–479 BC.
 Its capital was Wanqiu, in present-day Huaiyang County in the plains of eastern Henan province.
-Chen, the 4th most popular surname in the world, and members of the Hu clan would claim descent from the Duke Hu of Chen who was in turn descended from the legendary Emperor Shun.
+Chen, the 4th most popular Chinese surname in the world, and members of the Hu clan, the 13th most popular Chinese surname in the world, would claim descent from the Duke Hu of Chen who was in turn descended from the legendary Emperor Shun.
 At its peak, Chen encompassed fourteen cities in modern-day Henan and Anhui.

 Name

 It is written 陳 the same as the Chen surname.
 In ancient texts, it is sometimes misspelled as 敶, also pronounced Chen.

 Territory

 Chen was originally from Taihao (太昊、太皞), the capital of Fuxi's clan.
 It was south of the Yellow River.

 Capital

 Its capital was Wanqiu, in present-day Huaiyang County in the plains of eastern Henan province.
 Zhu Xi explains that Wanqiu means "[a hill] with a crater on top surrounded by high walls on all four sides".

-Wanqiu features prominently in an eponymous aria in Shijing (《詩經·國風》《陳風·宛丘》) :